GoogleCloudPlatform/compute-image-tools/daisy/README.md

 workflow:
 1. Creates a Debian 8 disk and another empty disk.
 2. Creates and boots a VM with the two disks.
-3. Waits for the VM to run a script which installs an OS on the empty disk.
+3. Runs and waits for a script on the VM.
-4. Creates an image from the previously empty disk, now with an OS on it.
+4. Creates an image from the previously empty disk.
-5. Automatically cleans up ephemeral workflow resources (the VM and disks).
+5. Automatically cleans up the VM and disks.

 Other use-case examples:
 * Workflows for importing external physical or virtual disks to GCE.